 Corticosteroids

-Corticosteroids or prednisone, are effective in reducing inflammation, and are commonly used in the treatment of sarcoidosis.
-Prednisone can have very serious adverse side effects if taken for extended periods of time.
-It is advised that patients are treated with prednisone for a short period of time, and then be tapered off with the improvement of symptoms.
-Side effects of prednisone include excessive weight gain, insomnia, acne, diabetes, high blood pressure, glaucoma, cataracts, osteoporosis, depression and emotional irritability, skin bruising, and increased risk of infections.
+Corticosteroids, often prednisone and prednisolone, are effective in reducing inflammation and commonly used in the treatment of sarcoidosis.
+However, they can have significantly adverse side effects if taken for an extended period of time.
+Doctors advise that sarcoidosis patients are treated with prednisone in the short-term, and then tapered off with the improvement of symptoms.
+Side effects include excessive weight gain, insomnia, acne, diabetes, high blood pressure, cataracts, depression, and other symptoms that can have lasting effects.

 Cyclophosphamide

-Cyclophosphamide is a chemotherapy used to suppress the immune system.
-It is generally used for severe cases of sarcoidosis such as neurosarcoidosis and cardiac sarcoidosis, and only after other therapies have failed.
-Side effects of cyclophosphamide can be severe including bone marrow suppression, kidney damage, stomach discomfort, general weakness, diarrhea, nausea, vomiting, and low white blood cell counts.
+Cyclophosphamide is a chemotherapy treatment used to suppress the immune system.
+This treatment is generally used in severe cases of sarcoidosis such as neurosarcoidosis and cardiac sarcoidosis, and is only pursued after other therapies have failed.
+Side effects may include bone marrow suppression, kidney damage, stomach discomfort, general fatigue, nausea and vomiting, and low white blood cell counts.

 Hydroxychloroquine (Plaquenil)

-Hydroxychloroquine (Plaquenil) and chloroquine are antimalarials, which are usually used to treat malaria, and may help with sarcoidosis of the skin, joints, lungs and nervous system.
+Typically used to treat malaria, antimalarial drugs hydroxychloroquine and chloroquine may help with sarcoidosis of the skin, joints, lungs, and nervous system.
 Side effects of hydroxychloroquine may include headache, dizziness, loss of appetite, nausea, stomach pain, hair loss, blurred vision, light sensitivity, seeing halos around lights, and seizures.
+Due to potential macular toxicity, it is recommended that patients on hydroxychloroquine have an eye examination every 6-12 months.

 Infliximab (Remicade)

 Infliximab (Remicade) or adalimumab (Humira) have proven to be effective in treating inflammation in chronic sarcoidosis, and are only used after other standard treatments are unsuccessful or not tolerated.
-It is administered intravenously under the skin every four to eight weeks, and every one to two weeks for severe cases of sarcoidosis.
+It is administered intravenously, or into the veins, every four to eight weeks, or every one to two weeks for severe cases of sarcoidosis.
 Side effects of Infliximab include respiratory infections, headaches, stomach pain, coughing, heart failure, rapid weight gain, easy bruising, hives, muscle or joint pain.

 Methotrexate, leflunomide, or azathioprine have been used with, or sometimes instead of, prednisone to suppress the immune system.
 Methotrexate can be taken once a week orally or as an injection.
-Side effects of these medications include liver toxicity, hair loss, seizures, blurred vision, and potential harm to an unborn child.
-Patients taking methotrexate should not drink alcohol.
+Due to its low cost and relatively low risk of side effects compared to other agents, methotrexate is one of the most commonly used corticosteroid-sparing therapies for treating sarcoidosis.
+However, side effects of these medications can include liver toxicity, hair loss, seizures, blurred vision, and potential harm to an unborn child.
+Patients taking methotrexate should not drink alcohol due to the significantly increased risk of liver damage.

-Organ transplantation has a high success rate among many patients, although in some cases, the disease has been reported to reoccur in the newly transplanted lung.
+Organ transplants, such as lung, liver, and kidney transplants can be used to treat patients with sarcoidosis.
+Organ transplantation has a high success rate among many patients, although in some cases, the disease has recurred in the newly transplanted lung.
+Transplantation is an accepted treatment for patients with end-stage organ failure, and should be a last resort treatment.
 The risks associated with a lung transplant include bleeding, infections, blocked blood vessels or airways, blood or fluid in the lungs, and rejection.

 Topical corticosteroids formulations are available as eye drops, skin creams, gels, lotions, and respiratory sprays; and can be helpful for mild local symptoms of sarcoidosis.
 Topical corticosteroids are generally less effective than oral steroids, but are considered safer to use with fewer side effects which include itching, burning, redness, dryness, or irritation.

-Complementary medicine is described as therapeutic techniques that are not part of traditional medical treatments, and are combined with other conventional medicine to create safe and effective treatment plans for patients.
+While not a replacement for traditional medical treatment plans, complementary treatments can further reduce the severity and duration of sarcoidosis symptoms.
+Complementary medicine is defined as therapeutic techniques that are not a part of traditional techniques, but are combined with them to create safe and effective treatment plans.
 The combination of traditional and complementary medicine considers how illnesses affect patients physically, emotionally, spiritually, and socially.
+A patient’s primary healthcare professional should be consulted to discuss if any complementary medical treatments are safe and appropriate for their use.